Anti-Ottoman revolts of 1565–1572: Battle of Lepanto and aftermath (November 1571)

 The Battle of Lepanto took place off the coast of Patras in the Ionian Sea on 10-14 November 1571.
 A significant number of Greeks participated in the conflict on the side of the Holy League, while three Venetian galleys were commanded by Greek captains.

+Additionally many Greek rowers serving on Turkish galleys managed to seize them with mutiny and deliver them in time to the Christian allies.

 The Battle of Lepanto resulted in the defeat of the Ottoman fleet by the Holy League.
 As a result Greek-Venetian activities reached a new momentum and the leaders of the Orthodox Greek communities continued to invest their resources and energy for the purpose of uprooting Ottoman rule.

 News of the Christian victory spread immediately in the nearby region of Patras where the inhabitants rejoiced in the destruction of the Ottoman fleet.
 The local metropolitan bishop, Germanos, and the local nobility joined the movement.
 Soon after armed units were formed and expelled the Ottoman garrison.
 Meanwhile, some Ottoman crews that managed to flee from the victorious Christian fleet and landed on the nearby coast of Peloponnese were annihilated by the insurgents.
 The rebellion was soon spread to nearby regions in the Peloponnese and central Greece, namely Aigio, Galaxidi, Lidoriki and Salona.
 Germanos also managed to be in contact with the revolutionaries of Mani as well as the major figures of the Holy League fleet.
 Major role in the spread of the movement played the hegumen of the Taxiarchs Monastery at Aigio and the local lord Ioannis Tsernotabeis.